Experimental Weight Loss Surgery: The 4 Most Promising Procedures

 Reviewed by: Gregg H. Jossart, MD, FACS

 Experimental weight loss surgery procedures are those that have yet to receive approval from the professional bariatric surgery community or the FDA.
+The list of promising experimental procedures currently includes:

 Following are currently the most promising experimental weight loss surgery procedures (listed alphabetically):